JaseGrable/Monsters-Rolodex/README.md

 ## Description

 A SPA with a functional search bar to find different monsters with name, email, and image.
+This project was built via lessons from zerotomastery.io

 ## Setup/Installation Requirements